-Meanwhile, the government has also pledged the commitment to eliminate SOE losses while ensuring higher welfare transfer payments for vulnerable groups and investments on health and education.
-In line with this, Finance Minister Shehan Semasinghe pointed out that restructuring SOEs will provide an opportunity to confirm the effectiveness of people's tax money and focus more attention on sectors such as education, health, agriculture, and infrastructure.
+Meanwhile, President Ranil Wickremesinghe's government has pledged the commitment to eliminate SOE losses while ensuring higher welfare transfer payments for vulnerable groups and investments on health and education.
+Furthermore, Finance Minister Semasinghe pointed out that restructuring SOEs will provide an opportunity to confirm the effectiveness of people's tax money and focus more attention on sectors such as education, health, agriculture and infrastructure.
 Against this backdrop, resistance to SOE privatisation by key stakeholders, such as opposition political parties, trade unions, civil society, and sections of the public has emerged.